sodiumoxide/sodiumoxide/CONTRIBUTING.md

 source repository.

 Ensure that your changes conform to how the rest of the crate is written and follows a similar API, patterns, namings & other conventions.
+Also ensure that your code is formatted using [rustfmt].

 Your changes should contain real vectors from the underlying library along with sanity tests in Rust.